 Katrien Jacobs

 I am academic and artistic researcher employed as Associate Professor in digital media and communication at Monash University, Malaysia.
-I am also affiliated with the Chinese University of Hong Kong, where I worked full-time from 2011-2022, and with the Department of Languages and Cultures at the University of Ghent.
+I am also affiliated with the Chinese University of Hong Kong and with the Department of Languages and Cultures at the University of Ghent.

-I have lectured and published widely about sexuality and gender in and around digital media, contemporary arts and online activism.
-I received several Hong Kong government-funded GRF grants.
-I have authored four books on gender, sexuality and digital media, I am now completing Deepfake Bodies: The Sexual Politics of AI, a book and art project that questions GenAI technology and its models of gender and sexuality.
+I have lectured and published widely about sexuality and gender in and around digital media, contemporary arts, online activism and Artificial Intelligence.
+I am now completing Deepfake Bodies: The Sexual Politics of AI, a book and art project that questions GenAI technology and its models of generating bodies, gender and sexuality.

 As an artist-scholar I have produced several art works, documentaries and performance art pieces alongside my academic, curatorial and ethnographic fieldwork.
-In 2024 I was granted an art residency at the Bogliasco Center to initiate an art project about restorative deepfakes and body politics.
+My artwork can be characterized as tragi-comic and absurdist media and performative reflections on our immersion in digital media and AI .
+In 2024 I was granted an art residency at the Bogliasco Center to initiate an art project about deepfake bodies.
+I developed The Wet Ones, a video installation and performance-lecture involving a drag persona “Dr. Jacobs” and a making of new humanoid water creatures.
+As a research fellow at the University of Grenoble Alpes in Spring 2026 I was able to fine-tune, film, edit, synthesize and rehearse the component of this artwork.

 My first book Netporn: DIY Web Culture and Sexual Politics (Rowman and Littlefield, 2007) received critical claim amongst media scholars for tracking emerging sex and online porn cultures that challenged hetero-sexism in censorship regulations and the economies of corporate expansionism.
 My books People’s Pornography: Sex and Surveillance on the Chinese Internet (Bristol: Intellect, 2012) and The Afterglow of Women’s Pornography in Post-Digital China (New York: Palgrave, 2015) were pioneering studies of mainland China’s immersion in new trends in sexually explicit media and gender inclusivity.
 They were widely commented on in academia and the news media.